 Abdullah left the office that day feeling relieved that he had spoken up and that he was not judged for not taking action straight away.
 He felt that he had an entire team to support him and that he wasn't alone, which is how he had felt in his previous organisation.
 In his next supervision session, he and his supervisor talked more about how to manage difficult situations such as abuse, neglect, and risk.
-They reviewed the organisational protocols and talked through questions that Abdullah had.
+They reviewed the organisational protocols and answered Abdullah's questions.